voroshkov/Chorus-RF-Laptimer/README.md

 - Automatic detection of a number of Solo devices in a Chorus
 - Spoken notifications, including lap results
 - Adjustable LiPo battery monitoring and spoken notifications of low battery
-- Compatible with [EasyRaceLapTimer](https://github.com/polyvision/EasyRaceLapTimer) software v.0.6 (can act as simple VTx sensor but still needs to be preliminarily set up via Bluetooth).

 <a name="limitations"></a>
 ## Limitations
-- Tracks up to 100 laps.
+- Tracks up to 100 laps per heat.
-- Doesn't work with digital VTx equipment (like Connex)
+- Limited support for digital VTx equipment (Connex)
-- Settings and measurements data is kept on Arduino side and gets lost when the Laptimer device is powered off.
 - Although expandable, definitely has a physical limit on a number of stacked devices (depending on UART throughput of the last device in a chain)
-- No software for iOS so far (iOS develpers, please join!).
+- Software for iOS is on the way! (thanks to contributors)

 <a name="how-it-works"></a>
 ## How it works